Team AckoJul 22, 2021

 The vintage car insurance is broadly based on the below factors which affects the premium you pay towards the coverage:

-- Kilometres Driven: The common factor between new car insurance and vintage car insurance is the kilometres driven.
+Kilometers Driven: The common factor between new car insurance and vintage car insurance is the kilometers driven.
 This also affects the premium of old car insurance.

 The value of the car depreciates over time and the insurance company fixes IDV based on the standard depreciation rates set by the Indian Motor Tariff Act for the first 5 years.
 However, after 5 years, it’s mutually agreed between you and the insurance company.